nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README1.md

 Below we shall discuss the case when the data exists already in some publicly available databank/webpage.

 ## 1.1.
 Addressing existing webpages in INSERI
-One of the great aspects of INSERI is the "economical" approach towards the data that exists already somewhere as a publicly available ressources.
+One of the great aspects of INSERI is the "economical" approach towards the data that exists already somewhere as a publicly available resource.
 Instead of downloading the things and republishing them somewhere else (which also might be  a copyright problem), Inseri proposes an option to call only those parts of data (for example, images and their respective descriptions) by using the existing internal linkage of a webpage via JSON.
 Let us learn how to do it.

 As our first example we shall take E-codices, the most important swiss online collection of the manuscripts. [https://www.e-codices.unifr.ch/en](https://www.e-codices.unifr.ch/en)
-Suppose we would like to work on a manuscript that has been photographed and uploaded already, but has not been transcribed page by page, and out aim would be
+Suppose we would like to work on a manuscript that has been photographed and uploaded already, but has not been transcribed page by page, and our aim would be
 1. to get images of the manuscript
 2. get metadata of the whole text (description)
 3. get page identifiers